 If you expect to encounter sloped roads, electric or gear-change bicycles will help you get around more easily.
 If you’re sticking to the flat inner-city, city cycles, gear-change bicycles, or even folding bicycles should suit you fine.

-Bicycling rules in Japan and manners to know
+Bicycling rules in Japan to know

 Image: PIXTA